sagemath/trac_to_gh/Issue 8668.md

 CC:  wstein

-write a formal press release for sage 5.0.
+write a formal press release for sage 6.0.

-part of [my effords in sage-marketing](http://groups.google.com/group/sage-marketing/browse_thread/thread/67b9302da0f1b941) to promote sage.
+part of  our efforts in sage-marketing to promote sage.

+rules:

+1. write as if you are writing a news story. journalists are overworked and want something that is copy/paste ready.

+2. layout: short and useful header, short introduction (less than 80 words? ... i.e. 1-2 sentences summarizing what's going on). then start with the most important and most catchy part, first line starts with a location and a date. after that, expand into more details, later on a general overview of the project, contact info, related material (press kit website)

+3. the last line must be "# # #". those three signs signal the end, that's a standard.

+Also translations, e.g. German, ...

 Issue created by migration from https://trac.sagemath.org/ticket/8668